Azamabad Industrial Estate

 Azamabad Industrial Estate is an Industrial estate located in Hyderabad, India.
 It is located in Azamabad.

-Many historic companies are located which include cigarette manufacturer VST Industries.
+Many historic companies are located which include cigarette manufacturer VST Industries & Edible Oil manufacturers Agarwal Industries Private Limited set up in the 1940s.

 A power plant, Azamabad Thermal Power Estate was operationalized in 1956.

-History

 Azamabad Industrial Estate was built during the time of the Nizam.